What are soap nuts and why you should be using them. Soap nuts are eco-friendly, non-toxic, gentle on clothes and skin. They just work!

 The quest for a greener lifestyle

 When my daughter was born almost seven years ago my journey to a greener lifestyle began.
 It was almost like she came into our lives and I had an epiphany.
 I suddenly became aware of all the lurking toxins present in our home and I had to get rid of them!
 I turned away from my previous lifestyle and started making most bath and beauty products from scratch.

 Google became my best friend.
-I became informed and began making lotions, bath bombs, shampoo, linen spray, nappy cream, sunscreen, mosquito repellant, ‘Vicks’ you name it – I made it .
+I became informed and began making body butters, bath bombs, shampoo, linen spray, nappy cream, sunscreen, mosquito repellant, ‘Vicks’ you name it – I made it .
 I even gave my ‘line’ of products a name.
 Lexi-licious rightfully named after my baby girl.